 Where This Comes From

 I’ve been speaking about this concept of simplification for decades.
-And, I wrote about it in my book, Dr. Jo’s No Big Deal Diet…which really isn’t a diet per se.
-The book is based on my research in which I interviewed people who had been successful at losing weight (and keeping it off) how they did it.
-I was blown away with stories of how they stopped trying to do everything – and, instead, focused on ONE Thing.
-They often say, “Oh it’s no big deal all I did was…” – which was then followed up by the ONE thing they did that was easy to do.
-Now you see why I called the book, “No Big Deal Diet”.
+And, I elaborate about this in my online course, Dr. Jo’s Better Body.
+The course is based on my research in which I interviewed people who had been successful at losing weight (and keeping it off) and asked how they did it.
+I was blown away with stories of how they stopped trying to do everything perfect – and, instead, focused on just ONE Thing.
+They often say, “Oh it’s no big deal all I did was…” – which was then followed up by the ONE thing they did that they found to be easy to maintain long-term.

 The ONE Thing